garrynwong/service-level-agreements-ticket-lifecycle-and-resolution/README.md

 <br>

-- assess the issue from the description and diagnosis the root cause of the problem
+- assess the issue from the description and diagnose the root cause of the problem

 ![2](https://github.com/user-attachments/assets/fa9ae44e-f999-4768-920a-376d06e9d376)